LZeroAnalytics/thornode/docs/examples/typescript-web/overview.md

----
-description: XChainJS library overview and the main components
----

 # Overview

 XChainJS is an open-source library with a common interface for multiple blockchains, built for simple and fast integration for wallets and Dexs and more. xChainjs is designed to abstract THORChain and specific blockchain complexity and to provide an easy-to-use API for developers.